 What Happens After You Finish?

 Some people continue on to culinary careers, landing jobs at restaurants back home or even in Italy.
 Others just cook way better Italian food for their friends and family.
 The real win?
-Youll never look at a simple tomato sauce the same way again.
-Plus, doors open for further study, job, or your own catering gigs.
+You’ll never look at a simple tomato sauce the same way again.
+Plus, doors open for further study, jobs, or your own catering gigs.

 FAQs